botlabs-gg/yagpdb-docs-v2/content/selfhosting/hosting/baremetal.md

 +++
 title = "Baremetal Installation" weight = 230
+description = "Install YAGPDB directly on your system without containers.
+More involved than Docker, but offers faster compilation for contributors."
 +++

 Running a baremetal installation of YAGPDB is a little more involved, but comes with the benefit of reduced compilation times, as no container has to be rebuilt.